 During one week in the spring of 2009, three shooting deaths occurred in three small towns in southwest New Hampshire.
-The victims were connected by more than time and geography: Each one had purchased a gun that week from Riley’s Sport Shop in the town of Hooksett, and within a few hours, used it to commit suicide.
+The victims were connected by more than time and geography: Each one had purchased a gun that week from Riley’s Sport Shop in the town of Hooksett, and within a few hours, used it to end their own lives.

 At the time, Ralph Demicco was the owner of Riley’s, the state’s largest and oldest gun shop.
 When he learned about the suicide victims’ connection to his store, he asked his sales clerks if they’d noticed anything peculiar during the transactions.
 None of them reported seeing any red flags, and all three purchasers had passed a federal background check.
 “Apparently our marginal screening process did not pick up on any of these individuals,” Demicco tells The Trace.
 As the news of the suicides spread, he wondered whether there was anything he and his staff could do to prevent a repeat scenario.